-The Palestinian writer insists on the necessity to get rid of the occupation and, at the same time, as a peace–lover, he builds an image of the Palestinian State that is established on the principle of “pluralism” which implies preparation of way of toleration that will result from a number of inevitable developments.
+The Palestinian writer insists on the necessity of stopping? the occupation and, at the same time, as a peace–lover, he builds an image of the Palestinian State that is established on the principle of “pluralism”, which implies finding a way towards tolerance ? t that will result from a number of inevitable developments.

-It is worth mentioning here that the stories that were written after al–Aqsa intifada (2000), carried a peaceful imprint and was confined to the emphasis on the right of resistance for freedom.
+It is worth mentioning here that the stories that were written after al–Aqsa intifada (2000) carried a peaceful imprint and emphasised the right of resistance for freedom.

-We can confirm that the national values did not disappear in children’s stories in the period after al–Aqsa Intifada, but they were accompanied by emergence of new values such as “openness”, “acceptance of the other”, and “interest in the environment” as if it were a kind of struggle to preserve what remained of the Palestinian land.
+We can confirm that the national values did not disappear in children’s stories in the period after al–Aqsa Intifada, but they were accompanied by the emergence of new values, such as “openness”, “acceptance of the other”, and “interest in the environment”, perhaps as reflection of a struggle to preserve what remained of the Palestinian land.
 It seems clear that the policy of “appeasement” is clearly present in children’s stories (Shukair, 2010, 43).

 Reflection of the Palestinian Identity in Children’s Literature

 In the last two decades, especially after the first Intifada in 1987, the conflict of “identity” appeared in a strong way, especially in the shadow of the attempt to efface the Palestinian identity by the Israeli Occupation, and the attempt to Judaize the features of the Palestinian identity.
-All this reinforced the Palestinians’ attachment to their identity instead of giving it up, and motivated them to focus on definition of the characteristics of their national character, which has to be implanted in the consciousness of the children, who constitute the hope of the future.
+All this reinforced the Palestinians’ attachment to their identity instead of giving it up, and motivated them to focus on definingthe characteristics of their national character, which has to be implanted in the consciousness of the children, who constitute the hope of the future.

 It is possible here to introduce several queries: how can this child defend his own dreams and aspirations?
 How can he preserve his threatened heritage?
-The repeated daily vents and scenes contributed in a direct way to introducing questions that are related to one’s “identity” in the minds of the Palestinian children, which made each resisting one of them to feel like a “hero”.
-In view of all these queries, this study will try to answer the question of “identity” and “belonging” among the children’s of Palestine through the employment of the past in children’s stories, which represent the most important element of culture and education.
+The repeated daily events and scenes contributed in a direct way to introducing questions that are related to one’s “identity” in the minds of the Palestinian children, which made each resisting one of them to feel like a “hero”.
+In view of all these queries, this study will try to answer the question of “identity” and “belonging” among the children of Palestine through the employment of the past in children’s stories, which represent the most important element of culture and education.

 The Palestinian writer contributed to the deepening of the identity and belonging of the Palestinian child in children’s stories through shedding light on the concept of “homeland” and “earth”.
-The Palestinian child lives, specifically, a state of constant alienation that keeps him away from his childhood because the reality that he lives in lacks the human conditions that the children of the world live in.
-The experience of the Palestinian people is considered an experience of deep fear about his physical and spiritual existence.
-Everything is exposed to threat and danger: the house, the land and the person himself.
+The Palestinian child lives in a state of constant alienation that keeps him away from his childhood because the reality that he lives in lacks the conditions that the children of the world live in.
+The experience of the Palestinian people is considered an experience of deep fear about their physical and spiritual existence.
+Everything is exposed to threat and danger: the house, the land and human life.

 It is possible to say that the national stories that are written for children take part in preserving this heritage and contribute to the growth of loyalty to homeland.
 Besides, they satisfy the social and psychological needs of the child.
-Probably, what distinguishes the story of the Palestinian child is that it bears the character of the lived reality in his understanding, his pains and his tragedies through a realistic vision of the Palestinian individual, who is continuously exposed to attempts of effacement of identity.
-The Palestinian writer succeeded in formulating this reality in an aware artistic style.
+Probably, what distinguishes the story of the Palestinian child from what?is that it bears the character of the lived reality in his understanding, his pains and his tragedies through a realistic vision of the Palestinian individual, who is continuously exposed to attempts of effacement of identity.
+The Palestinian writer succeeded in representingthis reality in an appropriate artistic style.
 Besides, he took into consideration the characteristics of the childhood period and its direction and this is what appears through the studied texts.